 So be kind.
 Be considerate.
 Be thoughtful.
 Do not judge another’s struggle.
 I know it is all easier said than done, but if you try it will get easier.
 And remember, if you are faced with the darkness, just keep fighting.
 I know it feels empty and impossible, but I promise you it is not.

 Now there is one last thing I must ask you to do.
 Go to your CD collection, or YouTube, or Spotify, whatever your preference and find some Chris Cornell.
 I do not care if it is Soundgarden, Audioslave, Temple of the Dog, or his solo works, just let the man sing!
 Turn it up until your speakers are shaking, and you can feel his voice move through you!

 We love you Chris!
 Thank you for sharing your gift with us.
 God bless you, your family, and your friends.
 Say hello to Heaven, and may you rest in peace.

-© Gloria Jones and Life According To G, 2017.
+©Gloria Tassen and Life According To G, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Gloria Jones and Life According To G with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Gloria Tassen and Life According To G with appropriate and specific direction to the original content.